WisconsinRobotics/WRoverPlayground/README.md

 #### Continue to next beacon signal
 Once WRunt has reached the first beacon, you will need to give it a manual signal that it can move on to the next beacon.
 In real life, this signal would be transmitted over a network connection.
 For our pursposes, it will be a button on a Graphical User Interface (GUI).

+## WRunt behavior flowchart
+1. WRunt determines the closest beacon that hasn't been visited yet
+2. WRunt move to and reaches the target beacon
+3. WRunt marks the beacon as visited, changes its own status light, and awaits a certain number of seconds
+4. Repeat steps 1-3 until all beacons have been reached